Doodihealz/StockMarket/README.md

 ## Event Control

 * `.stockevent`
-  Triggers a specific event ID or, if none provided, a random micro/minor/major tier event.
+  Triggers a specific event ID or, if none provided, a random event.
 Does **not** reset the event timer.
   **Note:** GM only.

 * `.stockdata`